GSA/challenges-and-prizes/_all-challenges/1148-eefs-environmental-and-agronomic-challenge.md

   * Expert discretion points: 10 points

-  The Judging Panel will assign points to metrics and criteria based on the rubric above and their combined expert judgement given the degree of information submitted in the proposals.
-This “scorecard” will be made available to the solver at the announcement of Stage 1 winners.
+  The Judging Panel will assign points to metrics and criteria based on the rubric above and their combined expert judgement given the degree of information submitted in the solutions.
+This “scorecard” will be made available to the Solver at the announcement of Stage 1 winners.

   The example rubric above is for a solution that addresses N and P. For solutions that address only one nutrient (e.g. N), the possible points for the other nutrient (e.g. P) will be zeroed out such that the total points possible will be less than 100 (i.e. 90 points possible for N-only solution, 80 total points possible for P-only solution).

   As an example, the following are qualities of an ideal solution: